App-vNext/Polly/docs/chaos/behavior.md

     }
 };

-// Add a behavior strategy with a BehaviorStrategyOptions instance to the pipeline new ResiliencePipelineBuilder().AddChaosBehavior(optionsWithBehaviorGenerator);
+// Add a behavior strategy with a ChaosBehaviorStrategyOptions instance to the pipeline new ResiliencePipelineBuilder().AddChaosBehavior(optionsWithBehaviorGenerator);
 new ResiliencePipelineBuilder<HttpResponseMessage>().AddChaosBehavior(optionsOnBehaviorInjected);